PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 For the pin names of your desired UART line, refer to the [FRDM-K64F documentation](https://developer.mbed.org/platforms/FRDM-K64F/).

-Example yotta configuration for the SLIP driver:
+Example configuration for the SLIP driver:

 ```json
   "config" : {